-While the basic WooCommerce is all you need to get your shop up and running, users can also rely on hundreds of paid and thousands of free extensions to further customize their shop.
+Learning WooCoomerce is just a matter of following the setup wizard and getting adjusted to the UI.
+While the basic plugin is all you need to get your shop up and running, users can also rely on thousands of paid and free extensions to further customize their store.

-The overview above provides you with enough knowledge to get your own WordPress online shop up and running.
-All that’s left for you it is come up with a good product.
+The tutorial above provides you with enough knowledge to give your own WordPress WooCommerce shop a go.
+All that’s left for you is to come up with a good product.
 Thanks to WooCommerce, the infrastructure is already in place.

 Have you used WooCommerce before and care to share your experience?
-Anything to add to the above or particular extensions you recommend?
+Any particular extensions you recommend?
 Let us know in the comments section below!